 Make sure your website reads the same across all pages; every page should be polished, easily understood, and use the same tense and voice.
 Your landing pages should transition seamlessly to your regular web pages and your business blog.
 I always make sure to incorporate the most important keywords on every page, where possible.
 This kind of consistency not only looks good to potential clients, but it helps search engines figure out how to rank your website.

 Tailoring your web copy with great SEO is a learned skill, and it takes dedication.
 Most entrepreneurs just don’t have time to spare, and that’s why so many small business websites are poorly designed or written!
 A full website audit conducted by an experienced virtual assistant who specializes in web design and writing copy can highlight all the areas for improvement on your existing website.
 Think of it as a way to create an action plan: the audit will tell you what needs to be updated, and where SEO can make a difference in how many visitors your website receives.
 Then you can decide what to prioritize, and outsource any work that you don’t have the time (or expertise) for to your virtual assistant!

-I hope this article has given you some ideas for improving your website’s SEO.
+I hope this article has given you some SEO tips for improving your website.
 If you’d like to chat about how a website audit could help your business, or want to learn more about the website services I offer, please schedule a free consultation!

 Your website should be the keystone for your entire digital marketing strategy.
 All social media, emails, landing pages, and promotional material should be funneling your customers to your site.
 If you want your web presence to be as professional and polished as possible, you should do a comprehensive website audit to figure out which sections need a facelift.